saleor/saleor-next-starter/README.md

 ## Motivation

+🤏 **Bare bones**: Useful for prototyping or building your stack from scratch.

-💪 **strong foundations**: Get productive quickly with code generation and types.
+💪 **Typesafe**: Get productive with code generation and types.

-🤏 **minimalistic**: We don't want you removing tons of unflexible, opinionated code.

-🏎️ **modern & fast**: Leverage all the best practices for e-commerce, like SSR, ISR, and image optimization.

 ## Stack: